AdamSmasherDerby/CRG-To-Statsbook/README.md

     * Fixed bug where star passes would cause a "0" in the "NI" column.
     * Correctly add 4.0 formatted foulouts and expulsions.
     * Add ? and n/a as possible skater numbers.
 Can't add comments to the spreadsheet for now, but if that is supported in the future, this can be easily updated.
+* 2.2.2 - August 11,2019
+    * Fixed a breaking bug where program would crash if a jammer wasn't entered for a given jam.